annamonkman/sei-project-one/README.md

 ## <a name="wins"></a>Wins
 - Although it could do with some tweaks I like the overall feel of the visuals, the bits I was most happy with being the crisp packets and glowing pipes that loom into the dark pool.
 - Patience and paying attention to detail.
 There was quite a bit of repetition when it came to the animated items.
-I tried to get one to work firs t before I did the rest, but occassionaly I would need to change something so I would have to go through each one individually (a reason to have mroe automated code).
+I tried to get one to work first before I did the rest, but occassionaly I would need to change something so I would have to go through each one individually (a reason to have mroe automated code).
 Also, if a number or name was slightly wrong it could create a big error, however I think picked up on these quickly.
 - Commenting and organising my code.
 - Learning a lot about how to work with vanilla JavaScript.